Please check back as more camps and activities will be added.

 June 19: Sci-Fi/Sci-Fact

 June 26: Star Wars with Mandalorian Mercs and Friends

 July 17: Cardboard Construction Competition

 Grand Prize and Weekly Drawings: At each weekly program names will be drawn for small prizes.
 At the summer finale, all submitted reading logs and "extra" entries will be compiled and winners for the grand prize will be drawn.
 One grand prize winner will get to choose one of the prizes below.
 The prizes are valued at approximately $350 each.

 Top 30 Readers: The 30 teens who read the most this summer will be invited to attend an after hours Nerf War at the library on Saturday August 4th from 6:30-8:30 pm, The library will provide nerf guns and darts for all participants to use.

 Ages 16 and up are eligible to participate in the adult summer reading program.
 You must be a Payne County resident, go to school in Payne County, or live within 30 miles of Stillwater to participate in reading for prizes.
 Visit the library website for more information.

-Grand Prizes: You can enter your reading until Friday, July 27 at 12 pm.
+Grand Prizes: You can enter your reading until July 26 at 12:00 pm.
 At that time we will compile all grand prize entries and draw for a winner.
-The grand prize winner will get to pick one item from the following list (all valued at approximately $200).
-We will announce the winner by 5 pm on Friday, July 27.
+The grand prize winner will get a $200 gift card to the local business of their choice.
+We will announce the winner by 5:00 pm on July 26.

 Mike Gundy Cowboy Football Camps